gojaime/EDSaan/README.md

 # EDSAan: A Mobile Notification System for the EDSA Carousel Busway
-- Submitted to the faculty of the Institute of Computer Science, University of the Philippines Los Baños
-- In partial fulfillment of the requirements for the degree of BS Computer Science
-- Presented by: George Orquiza Jaime III
-- Adviser: Prof Concepcion L. Khan
+- George O. Jaime III and Concepcion L. Khan

 ## Abstract
 This study presents the development and evaluation of EDSAan, a mobile application designed to assist commuters of the EDSA Carousel bus system in Metro Manila.
 The app aims to improve the commuting experience by providing real-time bus stop tracking, offline GPS navigation, and location-based notifications.
 To assess its effectiveness, three main objectives were evaluated: the usability of the app’s interface for EDSA Carousel travel, the functionality of its offline GPS features, and the overall user satisfaction and usability of the app.